Home >> Doing Business in Taiwan >> Human Resource, Pension, and Housing in Taiwan

 Head Hunter

-Foreigners employed in specialized and technical works whose monthly salary shall not be lower than the average monthly salary published by the central competent authority.
+Foreigners employed as Foreign professional workers whose monthly salary shall not be lower than the average monthly salary published by the central competent authority.
 Currently, the amount of the salary standard is NTD 47, 971.

 Leave - Sick, Maternity, Vacation, Absence, Holidays